-Westover Place Apartments and Ashley Riverside Apartments are both achieving 2018 maximum allowable LIHTC net rents for their units restricted to 50 and 60 percent of the AMI.
+Westover Place Apartments and Ashley Riverside Apartments are both achieving 2019 maximum allowable LIHTC net rents for their units restricted to 50 and 60 percent of the AMI.
 Both properties report low vacancy rates, indicating strong demand for their affordable units.
-The strong performance of comparable LIHTC properties indicates that maximum allowable rents are sustainable in the market.
-As such, we believe the Subject's rents, which are below the maximum allowable rents for one and two-bedroom units at 50 percent AMI, and set at maximum allowable rents for three-bedroom 50 percent AMI and all unit types at 60 percent AMI, are feasible as proposed.
+Creekwood Apartments reported maintaining full occupancy and a waiting list, indicating strong demand for their unrestricted units.
+The strong performance of comparable LIHTC and market rate properties indicates that maximum allowable rents are sustainable in the market.
+As such, we believe the Subject's rents, which are at the maximum allowable rents for the three-bedroom units at 50 percent AMI, but below the maximum allowable rents for the three-bedroom units at 60, 70, and 80 percent AMI, are feasible as proposed.